HemanthKarnati/HemanthKarnati/README.md

 ## Hi there 👋

+My Name is Hemanth Karnati, and I am a Computer Engineering major at San Jose State University.
+I am interested in
 <!--
 **HemanthKarnati/HemanthKarnati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.